Buttons on your screen

 Control Mode is the normal view when you have buttons visible on the edge of the screen.
 In this section you can learn about all the features of the buttons one-by-one.

 The transpose button will let you transpose the song into any key even while the song is playing.
 For Library songs the current key is highlighted with color, if you change the key, the original key will remain colored differently to show you what the “default” key is (it can be set in the Song Editor).
 Changes of keys with the key button will be remembered by Songistic.
 For your own songs the new key will be saved in the song itself.

 This button has a menu that gives the user a lot of choices in how to view the currently loaded song.

-The bars/line setting (Automatic, 4, 6, 8) will determine how many bars will go on a line.
+Chart layout (Automatic, 4, 6, 8) will determine how many bars will go on a line.
 The default is Automatic, which means Songistic will give you the most optimal setting for your device and screen orientation at the moment..
 You are free to experiment with this, and adjust the way you feel like to view a songs.
 Songistic will remember this setting on your device per song/orientation (landscape or portrait are remembered separately.

 Continuous Sections will make it ignore the newlines for Section Titles, making the song shorter (only optimal for very long songs or songs with many sections) .